 23. Page 10, line 33, “our study…”, please avoid first person verbiage;

+Replay

+Thank you for your comment.
+In accordance with your comment, we changed to as follows:

 TAE was assessed after only one week of treatment.

-24. Page 10, line 43, “our rat model…”, please avoid first person verbiage;
+24. Page 10, line 43, “our rat model…”, please avoid first person verbiage

+Replay;

+Thank you for your comment.
+In accordance with your comment, we changed to as follows:

-the rat model of frozen shoulder was able to replicate the growth of new blood vessels observed in patients, as confirmed by angiography and histopathologySummary
+In conclusion, the rat model of frozen shoulder was able to replicate the growth of new blood vessels observed in patients, as confirmed by angiography and histopathology.

+Summary

 The presented study topic is of scientific and clinical interest.
 Current weaknesses may be related to degree of transferability to clinical context, methodological aspects that lack clarity and scientific rigor as well as minor stylistic issues pertaining to writing and overall presentation, along the lines discussed above.

+Replay

+Thank you very much for your evaluation and comments.

+We did our best to revise as much as possible according to your comments.

-eviewer #1: General:
+Reviewer #1: General:

 The authors conducted a translational research using rats to elucidate the mode of action of transarterial embolization for frozen shoulder.
 The study topic is interesting and pertains to area that requires ongoing scientific attention.